 The competition consists of three guaranteed preliminary rounds, followed by a semi-final and final round.
 During each mock trial each student advocate is expected to conduct the direct examination of a witness, the cross examination of a witness, and to present either the opening statement or the closing argument of the case.
 The advocates will also be evaluated on their professionalism in making routine objections and handling exhibits.
 A judge and a “jury” of experienced trial attorneys will score the performances.
 Each trial should last about three hours, followed by a short period of comment by the evaluators.
 Each team will be provided with their evaluations at the gala on Saturday evening.
 In the final round, teams will prosecute or defend as follows: if the teams have met before, the teams will switch sides; otherwise, a coin toss will determine the assignment of sides.

 Each team must consist of four law students, i.e., students who are enrolled, in good standing, currently attending the law school which they represent, and working towards a J.D. degree or its equivalent.
 A faculty or other advisor should accompany each team.
 In each trial round, two students will be advocates and two students will be witnesses for their own trial team.
 A student may be an advocate or a witness in any trial but cannot be both advocate and witness in the same trial; i.e., “permanent witnesses” are permitted.
 This choice is for each participating team to make.

 Applications must be submitted online.
-The application form will be available in Summer 2013.
+The deadline to apply is August 1, 2013.

 For more information, please contact the Director of the Trial Advocacy Division of Barristers’ Council at email@example.com.